edgedb/easy-edgedb/README.md

 # Chapter 14 - Jonathan Harker returns

-> Finally there is some good news.
-After escaping the castle, Jonathan Harker found his way to Budapest in August and then to a hospital, which sent Mina a letter.
-Jonathan recovered there and they took a train back to England, to the city of Exeter where they got married.
-Mina sends Lucy a letter from Exeter about the good news...but Lucy never opens it because she's not human anymore.
-Meanwhile, the men find vampire Lucy in a graveyard.
-Arthur sees her and finally believes Van Helsing, and so do the rest.
-They now know that vampires are real, and manage to destroy vampire Lucy.
-Arthur is sad but happy to see that Lucy is no longer forced to be a vampire and can die in peace.
+> Finally there is some good news: Jonathan Harker is alive.
+After escaping Castle Dracula, he found his way to Budapest in August and then to a hospital, which sent Mina a letter.
+Mina took a train to the hospital where Jonathan was recovering, and they took a train back to England to the city of Exeter where they got married.
+Mina sends Lucy a letter from Exeter about the good news...but it arrives too late and Lucy never opens it.
+Meanwhile, the men visit the graveyard as planned and see vampire Lucy walking around.
+When Arthur sees her he finally believes Van Helsing, and so do the rest.
+They now know that vampires are real, and manage to destroy her.
+Arthur is sad but happy to see that Lucy is no longer forced to be a vampire and can now die in peace.

 So we have a new city called Exeter, and adding it is of course easy: